Representations of Selections

 Any mask you create makes an Alpha Channel, which is saved in your Photoshop file.
 This includes the mask that comes with an Adjustment Layer.

-Use the Elliptical Marquee Tool on the clock image to select the clock face.
-Once you’ve selected it accurately, add a Brightness/Contrast adjustment layer to make the face brighter.
+Use the Elliptical Marquee Tool on the clock image to select the whole clock.
+Once you’ve selected it accurately, add a Hue/Saturation adjustment layer to make it a different colour.

 Save an close the image.

 Use the Polygon Lasso Tool to select each of the device screens.
 Zoom in to start.